Time Saving IEP Writing Tips for Teachers

 The important thing here is to re-read several times to ensure that you have changed out all of your information from the previous IEP.

-IEP writing is going to take time, we know this.
-We knew it when we signed up for the job.
-While IEPs are important and literally drive our entire school year, they do NOT have to take endless hours to create.
+IEP writing is going to take time; this is an integral part of our job as special education teachers.
+While IEPs are important and drive our entire school day, they do not have to take endless hours to create.

 Working to create a system using some, or all, of these time saving hacks can help you get your time back.